jren99/jren99.github.io/_posts/2021-06-07-traveller-project-reflection.md

 title: Blog Post 4
 ---

-What are two aspects of your project that you are especially proud of?

 What are two things you would suggest doing to further improve your project?
 (You are not responsible for doing those things.)

 How does what you achieved compare to what you set out to do in your proposal? (if you didn't complete everything in your proposal, that's fine!)